Diversity, Equality, Education

 Diversity is a term that many people only associate with race and gender; however, it goes far beyond that.
 The concept of diversity itself represents a broad range of characteristics that can include, but are not limited to: age, race, creed, color, gender, gender identity/expression, sexual orientation, religion, disability, lifestyle, background, intellect, language, political views, and socio–economic status.

 The diverse world that we live in today encompasses a wide range of cultures, ethnicities, values, and beliefs — which makes each and every individual unique.
-Understanding the definition of diversity allows persons to recognize their own individual differences, and thus explore these differences in a positive and enlightening way.
+Understanding the definition of diversity allows people to recognize their own individual differences, and thus explore these differences in a positive and enlightening way.
 By doing this, we can welcome and celebrate these dimensions of diversity that each individual represents.
-In essence, the concept of diversity is the belief that all forms of differences, no matter what the individual characteristic may be, are valuable.

 Diversity Conference Schedule

-The 10th Annual Indian Hills Diversity Conference is sponsored in part by:
+The 11th Annual Indian Hills Diversity Conference is sponsored, in part, by:

 phone: (641) 683-5755 or (800) 726-2585, ext.
 5755